FAQ & Policies

 • I'm new to pilates.
 Where should I start?

 That’s up to you!
 If you’re feeling unsure about a group class, I always recommend booking a private first.
-We can spend extra time going over the equipment and understanding each movement.
+We can spend extra time going over the equipment and breaking down each movement.

-Maybe you have a movement background in something else (e.g. yoga, dance, martial arts), in which case you may feel comfortable in a group class.
+Maybe you have a movement background in something else (like yoga, dance, martial arts), in which case you may feel comfortable in a group class.

-My inbox is open if you have any specific questions/concerns before starting.
+My inbox is open if you have any specific questions/concerns before jumping in.

 • Do you offer prenatal classes?

-Please let me know before class if you are pregnant.
+Please let me know in advance if you are pregnant.
 I am happy to accommodate.

-Also, please use your discretion about whether a group setting is right for you in your current stage of pregnancy and in your pilates journey.
-Feel free to reach out with further questions.
+Please use your discretion about whether a group setting is right for you in your current stage of pregnancy and in your pilates journey.
+Feel free to reach out with any further questions.

 • I'm working through an injury.
 Should I be doing pilates?

-It depends on the nature and severity of your injury, of course.
-Asking your doctor or physical therapist is always a good idea.
+It depends on the nature and severity of your injury.
+Asking your doctor or physical therapist first is always a good idea!

-Pilates can be an incredible tool for injury rehab.
-I love guiding people through sessions addressing injury – I believe injuries are some of our greatest teachers when it comes to the body.
+Pilates can be an incredible tool for rehabbing injury and rebuilding strength.
+I believe injuries are some of our greatest teachers when it comes to the body.

-Depending on how limited your movement is, you might consider private sessions before hopping into group classes.
+Depending on how limited your movement is, you might consider working together one-on-one as your starting point.